gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 #### StateExtensions.cs
-This class *extends* *IBotData* by provides convenience methods for managing our custom conversation state within *PrivateConversationData*.
+This class *extends* *IBotData* to provide convenience methods for managing our custom conversation state within *PrivateConversationData*.

 #### ValueTypeExtensions.cs
 Provides *extension* methods for parsing natural language date and number values.
 These include references to the following *nuget packages*: